irm-codebase/RESTORE/README.md

 **Please note that D-EXPANSE is not the same model as EXPANSE, which is a spatially explicit electricity model with no inter year slicing!**

+## New features in RESTORE
+RESTORE builds on D-EXPANSE by implementing:
+- Graph-based flows
+- Spatial disaggregation
+- Sector coupling functionality
-RESTORE builds on D-EXPANSE by implementing graph-based energy flows, spatial-disaggregation and sector-coupling capabilities (similar to TIMES, TEMOA, OSeMOSYS, etc.).
-The entire model architecture has been reworked to improve readability, featuring generic constraints that can be easily re-used in sector modules defined by developers.
+- Reworked architecture to improve readability and modularity
+- Generic, pre-made constraints and expressions that can be easily re-used in sector modules defined by developers

 RESTORE also features a fully standardized prototyping workflow based on [FAIR principles](https://www.go-fair.org/fair-principles/).
 Model components (called "entities") are defined in single files, where the user can specify parameter names, values, units and sources.
 These files are rapidly converted into a single configuration file that the model uses as input.
 Conversion of currencies, energy units and power units is also integrated into this process.